jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-30

+Finally switched to Opensuse so I can have a proper workstation experience.
+I will install a tiling window utility just because I'll be fast but I don't mind using the mouse now.

 # 2022-07-29

 I can barely call it a diary now with these 1 line updates.
 I have been busy with other things.